hemanthvenkata/Behat-Mink-PHP/README.md

 # Behat-Mink-PHP
 Cross Browser Sample Tests on Saucelabs

+Note: build.xml is for windows.

 #Usage